Murmele/freecad-scripts/README.md

 We've downloaded a manufacturer STEP file that is aligned differently to how we would like it aligned to match our KiCAD footprint.
 Sometimes, manufacturers supply models which don't match KiCAD's xyz alignment.
 We can fix that.

 In this example, we have a STEP file for the JST S34B-PUDSS-1 connector.
 We've renamed it to "JST_PUD_S34B-PUDSS-1_2x17x2.00mm_Angled.STEP" to match the footprint name.
-Note that the rows*pins*pitch information is embededed in the filename.
+Note that the rows-pins-pitch information is embedded in the filename.

 Let's open it up in FreeCAD and see how we need to manipulate it.

 ![alt tag](example/pud_before.png?raw=True "Before")

-So the axes are incorrect - z-axis (blue) should be pointing "up" (where the y-axis is currently).
+So the axes are incorrect - z-axis (blue) should be pointing "up" (where the green y-axis is currently).
 So we need to rotate the part 90 degrees around the x-axis.
 Also, pin-1 is not at the origin as per THT footprint requirements.
 We can take care of the x-alignment of pin-1 automatically by giving the 'p=x' command.
 We can also offset the y-axis appropriately.
 We determine (by measuring the part in FreeCAD) that the part needs to be moved -5.75mm on the y-axis.

 Three operations are required.
 They can easily be chained together using the chain macro, as follows: